 The Corporate Error Reporting V.2 Protocol is designed to enable enterprise computing sites to manage all error reporting information within the organization.
 Through the use of this protocol, problem reports that are generated on a set of client machines can be directed to a local or remote server.
 This protocol is layered on top of the HTTP protocol.

-Sections 1.8, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in RFC 2119.
-Sections 1.5 and 1.9 are also normative but cannot contain those terms.
+Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.

 1.1 Glossary